NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

 --sample-rate <integer (default: 100)>
     Use one out of these many pixels when sampling the image.

+--subpixel-offset <double (default: 0)>
+    Add to each integer pixel this offset (in x and y) when sampling the image.
+Sampling at non-integer location may make testing more thorough.

 -h, --help
     Display the help message.